 It was hard to believe the amount of life contained within such a small sample, so much activity, so many different species.
 We observed threads of unnatural man-made materials in amongst the plankton and algae, which we identified these to be fibres shed from polyester clothing during washing.
 We also observed other slides and found obvious fragments of unnatural materials which appeared to be broken down tiny pieces of plastic.
 The creatures appeared to try and eat everything in sight, so it was easy to see how micro-plastics could enter the food chain even at this level.

+Starting out with a sea swim in the morning and another beach clean up day on a nearby island.
 This was our last day at sea and very much a day of reflection, as we set sail back to Oban.
 Making the most of those breath-taking views for very the last time.
 Conversations between our crew now focused on keeping in touch, and what might be our next adventure...

 What I Gained

-Seeing the amount of pollution washed up in such remote places only served as a reminder to continue to reduce single-use plastic in daily life, and seek to recycle as much as possible.
+Seeing the amount of plastic pollution washed up in such remote places only served as a reminder to continue to reduce single-use plastic in daily life, and seek to recycle as much as possible.
 Avoid buying products wrapped in unnecessary plastic, and in doing so stop creating a demand for more and more of these products to be made.
 The problems go way beyond using a reusable water bottle or coffee cup, there is so much more each and everyone of us can be doing to help combat this global crisis.

-A thirst for more adventure!
+A thirst for more eco adventures!

 Sail Britain inspires positive change for the ocean through sailing, research and the creative arts.
 Providing education and a first-hand experience at sea to people from a wide variety of backgrounds.
 Visit the Sail Britain website for more information and to view their upcoming itinerary.